-Several times a week, individuals are provided with exercise activities that encourage them to improve their fitness.
+Several times a week, we provide individuals with exercise activities that encourage them to improve their fitness.
 Many of our participants are sedentary and less physically active.
-Depending on the individual’s physical ability, we use volunteer fitness instructors, a treadmill, an elliptical, recumbent bikes, personal instruction, and individualized techniques such as stretching/range of motion to assist in meeting their fitness needs.
+Depending on the individual’s physical ability, we use volunteer fitness instructors, a treadmill, an elliptical, recumbent bikes, personal instruction.
+And individualized techniques such as stretching/range of motion to assist in meeting their fitness needs.
 Physical activity improves functional skills, muscle strength, and gross motor skills.
-In addition, during exercise the brain releases endorphins that deliver a feel-good high that can ease anxiety and depression as well as minimizing joint swelling and pain.
+In addition, during exercise the brain releases endorphins that deliver a feel-good high that can ease anxiety and depression.
+As well as minimizing joint swelling and pain.

 Individuals have the opportunity to participate in life skills such as: gardening, personal care and hygiene, safety awareness, money management skills and others.
-Individuals are encouraged to participate at their ability level using adaptive equipment and staff assistance as necessary.
+We encourage individuals to participate at their ability level using adaptive equipment and staff assistance as necessary.
 Participants who learn daily life skills are more independent and remain productive members of society.

-Cortney’s Place is community focused and provides daily opportunities for individuals to see and explore the community around them.
-This is critical in fully integrating individuals with IDD into daily life.
+Cortney’s Place is a focus community and provides daily opportunities for individuals to see and explore the community around them.
+This is critical in fully integrating individuals with IDD (Adults with Disabilities) into daily life.
 Participants engage in social events, plays and musicals, sporting events, museums, and more, and have visited community facilities like fire stations and police training facilities.
 Participating in community outings enhances the independence and community involvement of individuals.
 Cortney’s Place utilizes vans equipped with wheelchair lifts to transport participants to outings.

 Individuals have the opportunity to participate in life skills such as: home maintenance, gardening, personal care and hygiene, safety awareness, money management skills and others.
-Individuals are encouraged to participate at their ability level using adaptive equipment and staff assistance as necessary.
+We encourage individuals to participate at their ability level using adaptive equipment and staff assistance as necessary.
 Participants who learn daily life skills are more independent and remain productive members of society.

-The Snoezelen™ Room offers a relaxed atmosphere with pleasant surroundings, soothing sounds, captivating aromas, tactile experiences, massage and vibration, vibrosonic sensations, and gentle movement.
+The Snoezelen™ Room offers a relaxed atmosphere with pleasant surroundings, soothing sounds, and captivating aromas.
+As well as tactile experiences, massage and vibration, vibrosonic sensations, and gentle movement.
 Light effects and comfortable seating allows student to self-regulate by choosing sensations.
 The experience is safe and non-threatening and has proven to be effective for people diagnosed with traumatic brain injury, chronic pain, mood disturbances, and sensory deprivation.
 Participants often show peace, happiness, contentment, and improved concentration and responsiveness while in this unique and therapeutic environment.

 Technology Class utilizing SMART Boards

 SMART Boards® are touch sensitive screens that attach to a computer.
 Using the interactive boards provides a “hands on” learning approach utilizing sounds, touch, animation and video recordings.
-A SMART Board® helps adults with IDD improve communication skills through group collaboration.
+A SMART Board® helps adults with Adults with Disabilities improve communication skills through group collaboration.
 These classes open doors for our students to educate themselves and learn more about the fast paced world of technology.
-In addition, iPads are available and used throughout the day in various program aspects including meal planning, communication and technology, art activities, games, etc.
+In addition, iPads are available and used throughout the day in various program aspects.
+Including meal planning, communication and technology, art activities, games, etc.